-Fluoroscopy is a type of imaging tool.
-It looks at moving body structures.
+Fluoroscopy is a type of medical imaging that shows a continuous X-ray image on a monitor.
 It’s much like an X-ray "movie."
 It is often done while a contrast dye moves through the part of the body being examined.
 A continuous X-ray beam is passed through the body part and sent to a video monitor.
 The body part and its motion can then be seen in detail.
 Fluoroscopy lets healthcare providers look at many body systems.
 These include the skeletal, digestive, urinary, cardiovascular, respiratory, and reproductive systems.

 Fluoroscopy may be used to look at certain parts of the body.
 These include the bones, bowel, muscles, heart vessels, and joints.

 Barium X-rays.
-In barium X-rays, fluoroscopy used alone lets the healthcare provider see the movement of the intestines as the barium moves through them.
+In barium X-rays, fluoroscopy allows the healthcare provider to see any abnormalities in the GI tract, while watching the movement of the barium that is given through the mouth or rectum.

 Cardiac catheterization.
 In cardiac catheterization, fluoroscopy is used to help the healthcare provider see the flow of blood through the coronary arteries.
-It can check for arterial blockages.
+It can diagnose heart problems and possibly treat them.

 Electrophysiologic procedures.
 During these procedures, fluoroscopy is used to treat people with heart rhythm problems (arrhythmias).